 You can also browse Market Square, visit Lorenzkirche (the main church) dating back to 1250 and visit Schöner Brunnen translating as ‘beautiful fountain’.
 Legend has it that your wishes will come true if you turn the golden ring on the fountain three times.

-A somber yet important thing to do is Nuremberg is visiting the Documentation Center, used as the Nazi party rally grounds.
+A somber yet important thing to do in Nuremberg is to visit the Documentation Center, used as the Nazi party rally grounds.
 This is an important place to learn about the events which shaped the last century.

 Nearby, you can take a more enjoyable excursion: hiring a pedal boat and exploring Großer Dutzendteich, a large boating lake surrounded by nature.